-- 1. Project Milestones.
-Each week, groups will submit a progress report for the previous week, along with goals for the upcoming week.
-In addition, they will produce work products at various intervals, including models, diagrams, schedules, and checked-in source code.
-The first milestone will be an individual programming assignment. - 2.
-Attendance.
+- 1. Attendance.
 Because of the group-based nature of the course, attendance in class and at group meetings is important.
-Therefore, attendance will be taken at the beginning of each class. - 3.
-Assignments.
+Therefore, attendance will be taken at the beginning of each class. - 2.
+Group Project.
+Groups will provide weekly progress updates, along with goals for the upcoming week.
+In addition, they will produce work products at various intervals, including models, diagrams, schedules, and checked-in source code. - 3.
+Individual Project.
+Students will complete a small individual project produce Groups will provide weekly progress updates, along with goals for the upcoming week.
+In addition, they will produce work products at various intervals, including models, diagrams, schedules, and checked-in source code. - 4.
+Written Assignments.
 To complement the hands-on experience of the project, students will be expected to learn material on their own regarding the principles and established findings of software engineering.
 This material will primarily come from the required text, but it may come from other sources as well.
-This learning process will be measured via written weekly assignments. - 4.
+This learning process will be measured via written weekly assignments. - 5.
 Final exam.
-There will be a take-home final examination covering the material for the entire semester.
-The instructor should be notified of any conflict that would prevent a student from taking the exam at least one week in advance, so that alternative arrangements can be made.
+There will be a final examination covering the material for the entire semester.
 Without prior approval, a missed exam cannot be made up except in cases of extreme urgency and importance (e.g., sudden illness, death in the immediate family).

-Grades will be determined by the following formula: milestones (50%), class participation (10%), assignments (20%), final exam (20%).
+Grades will be determined by the following formula: group project (50%), individual project (30%), written assignments (10%), final exam (10%).
+Final grade is then reduced by max(0, (a-2)5) points, where a is the number of unexcused absences.

-Students taking the graduate-level version of the course (ECE 617) must, in addition to the above, write a 2-3 page summary of an IEEE Transactions of S/W Engineering paper.
+Students taking the graduate-level version of the course (ECE 617) must, in addition to the above, write a 2-3 page summary of an IEEE Transactions of S/W Engineering paper of their choice.